 This FAQ is meant to cut to the point and answer the most important questions, in a simple and straightforward way.

-What is latency and why is it important?
+What is latency and why is it important for streaming video?

 Latency in streaming is the time it takes for a live video stream to get from the point where a camera captures the live feed, to the device where the stream is viewed.
 Sometimes this is referred to as "glass-to-glass."